 Google has rolled out a solution to this time-consuming process.
-Its new Chromebook Grab and Go program encourages organizations to launch a self-service program for Chrome OS workplace collaboration devices sharing.
+Its new Chrome Grab and Go program encourages organizations to launch a self-service program for Google Chrome Enterprise workplace collaboration devices sharing.
 Googlers know firsthand that this program works because they’ve been testing it themselves since 2017.

 Whether an employee is short a computer due to necessary repairs, a team member wants a smaller, reliable device to take on the road or a guest needs a way to check email, a loaner Chromebook program quickly gets each back online and back to work.

 How?
 They simply walk up to a shelf (typically located in easy-to-access, high-traffic areas), select a device, sign in and start working.
 All they need is a Google username and password.
 If someone can sign into Gmail, they can sign into a Grab and Go Chromebook.
 It’s that easy.